 The ThingLink editors provide 5 main tag formats to help you find the right layout for your tag content.
-Below you will find an image and description of each tag type.
+Below you will find an image and description of each tag type along with simple examples.

 This tag serves multiple purposes and adjusts the layout based on the content.
 Explore the image below to get acquainted with its interface.